Home | Browse Topics | Government & legal system | Dealing with government agencies | Going to the courts: “Judicial review”

 • that the decision was made for an improper purpose

-• that the decision-maker didn’t follow the rules of natural justice – for example, they were biased against you, or they didn’t give you a chance to put your side of the story, or they changed their policy without publishing the new policy.
+• that the decision-maker didn’t follow the rules of natural justice – for example, they were biased against you, they didn’t give you a chance to put your side of the story, or they changed their policy without publishing the new policy.

 What orders can the High Court make?